 Many colleges have enacted policies aimed at eliminating “bias” and “hate speech” from campus, frequently interfering with student expression due to their broad definitions and their reporting and disciplinary elements.
 This policy example uses a narrow definition of bias incidents, and importantly clarifies that its purpose is to support impacted students, not to carry out disciplinary investigations or sanctions for protected expression.

-University of Florida: UF RESPECT Team
+University of Florida: RESPECT: Purpose of the RESPECT Team

 The purpose of the RESPECT Team is to provide impacted parties of bias incidents opportunities to be heard and supported; understand and respond to situations that affect the University of Florida; educate and inform the community; and create awareness of ignorance and intolerance.
 The RESPECT Team provides services to witness(es), bystander(s), targeted individual(s), offender(s), or a member(s) of the community.
 The RESPECT Team does not investigate, adjudicate, or take the place of other UF processes or services.
 Rather, the RESPECT team complements and works with campus entities to connect impacted parties and communities with appropriate support and resources.